ctreude/SoftwareImpactHackathon2023_BiDirectional/README.md

 python main.py clean --type [pdf|latex]
 ```

-## Possible evolutions
+## Possible enhancements

+* The regex for GitHub only expects the main repo URL.
+They should be changed to take into account if the link
+is pointing to a commit, a tag or a branch.
+* If the same link is found multiple times in the same publication, it is not checked only once.
+* Extract the list of the most common words close to a link to a repo, to have a good set of keywords to use.
+* Run the verification on a much larger dataset of PDFs or LaTeX files.
 * Improve the heuristics to detect what is the right link, pointing to the code or dataset used by the paper.
 LLMs techniques might be explored for this task.
-* Run the verification on a much larger dataset of PDFs or LaTeX files.

 ## About this project